Purple-Services/app-service/README.md

 **ebdb_setup.sql** will drop and create the ebdb and ebdb_test database locally.

-**ebdb.sql** will create the tables in the ebdb and edbn_test database and populate them with test data.
+**ebdb.sql** will create the tables in the ebdb and ebdb_test database and populate them with test data.

 In order to use it, you must obviously have MySQL working on your local machine.
 It is advisable to also use phpmyadmin.